carquiza/angular-hapi-jwt-template/README.md

 ### Running the app

-On Windows I use two command terminals, one to run ng serve, while API calls are proxied to hapi.
+On Windows I use two command terminals, one to run `ng serve`, while API calls are proxied to hapi.
 The proxy configuration is in `./client-angular/proxy.conf.json`.

 **Note: This setup is for development only.
-In production, you should use nginx or similar to serve the angular files statically.**
+In production, you should use nginx or similar to serve the angular files statically while routing API calls to hapi.**

 To run the front-end Angular server:
 ```